24 Participants Needed

 The trial excludes participants who have used certain medications recently, such as antibiotics, antifungals, antivirals, and some immune system drugs.
 If you are taking these or similar medications, you may not be eligible to participate.

-Are fermented vegetables safe for human consumption?
+What prior data suggests that fermented vegetables are safe for consumption?

 BL